Frequently Asked Questions About Pediatric Speech Therapy

 • Your child’s play and social communication skills (body language, eye contact, and greetings)

-At District Speech and Language Therapy, our team of expert speech therapists have a passion for helping children overcome their difficulties.
+At District Speech and Language Therapy, our team of expert speech therapists have a passion for helping children strengthen their communication abilities.

 District Speech and Language Therapy